ArnaudBrousseau/x61.fr/data/notes/secrets-of-the-javascript-ninja.md

 ## Who's This Book For?
 "Secrets of the JavaScript Ninja" is designed for intermediate to advanced JavaScript programmers.
-It expects that you already have a firm understanding of JavaScript and a working knowledge of HTML/CSS.
+It expects you to have a firm understanding of JavaScript and a working knowledge of HTML/CSS.
 The strength of this book lies in its ability to force you to revisit concepts most JS programmers (including myself) always take for